Need help with your Discussion

 Operating characteristics that render MRP ineffective

-Although the use of MRP is superior to hand calculations and vast spreadsheets, it is not without challenges and drawbacks.
+Although MRP is superior to hand calculations and vast spreadsheets, it has challenges and drawbacks.
 The most significant issue with MRP is the integrity of data.
 The data used by MRP may have errors or be outdated, leading to erroneous output, which can cost the organization some money.
 The inventory and BOM data should be carefully screened.
 Errors are usually reported to come from input and shipping, cycle-count adjustments, waste, reporting, and production.
-Pull systems and barcode scanning may be used to minimize the errors.
+Pull systems and barcode scanning may be used to minimize errors.

 MRP systems can be erroneous when companies have facilities in different locations in a country.
-For instance, the MRP system could show that there is a lot of raw materials available for production when in the real sense, the materials are on the other side of the country.
-MRP cannot account for the power of the staff in such situations because it may create capacity issues.
+For instance, the MRP system could show a lot of raw materials available for production when in the real sense, the materials are on the other side of the country.
+MRP cannot account for the staff’s power in such situations because it may create capacity issues.

 The lead times can throw MRP systems off track.
 The lead times of the products may change depending on the dependent items.
 One assumption of MRP is the lead time is always the same for every product.

-Five selected items from your list of 15 expected improvements, along with descriptions of how a companion ERP (Enterprise Resource Planning) system might be used to link certain functional areas or operational activities to achieve and maximize each expected improvement effectively.
-This requires, for each of the five items, a minimum of two paragraphs that:
+Five selected items from your list of 15 expected improvements, along with descriptions of how a companion ERP (Enterprise Resource Planning) system might link certain functional areas or operational activities to achieve and maximize each expected improvement effectively.
+This requires, for each of the five items, a minimum of two paragraphs:

 Benefits of implementing MRP

-5. Customers are better guaranteed high-quality products and services when an organization is leveraging MRP systems.
+- Customers are better guaranteed high-quality products and services when an organization leverages MRP systems.

-13. Helps in keeping track of material requirements.
+- It helps in keeping track of material conditions.

-14. Ensuring that components, materials, and products, are available for production, which is planned for delivery to customers.
+- They ensure that components, materials, and products are available for production, which is planned for delivery to customers.

-Identify the functional area(s) that are favorably affected by the benefit.
+Identify the functional area(s) favourably affected by the benefit.

 Selected benefits

-Ensuring that components, materials, and products, are available for production planned for delivery to customers
+Ensuring that components, materials, and products are available for production and planned for delivery to customers

 Functional areas affected by the benefit